BinaryBase-io/Covid-19-API-Dashboard/README.md

 ## License

-This is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Remember that this repo is licensed under [CC BY 3.0.](https://creativecommons.org/licenses/by/3.0/).